publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch91/m__us_usc_t7_s6209.md

         (2) __Approval of order__

-            If the order is approved by a majority of the producers, producer-handlers, and importers voting in the initial referendum under subsection (a) of this section, the funds in the escrow account shall be released to be used for the purposes of this chapter.
+            If the order is approved by a majority of the producers, producer-handlers, and importers voting in the initial referendum under subsection (a), the funds in the escrow account shall be released to be used for the purposes of this chapter.

         (3) __Disapproval of order__